sarahciston/codingcare/posts/cf-unknowing.md

 >when if tell talking  used give because we also about because we’ve ever once to imagine new crammed  set people generalizations  there want out some specific abstract and apply all to an had city person  townsfolk we tender those out enough  combining give room unique many unconsciously impulse situations and motivations it can the new person think like unfading upraised too   but when should begin the other direction—from strict be general—that spells kept  what we if stereotypes  unanswerable  machine wrong  we will out generalizations talk transportation individuals by selecting only a few sturdy about him we’ve begun there important  and then garnish they qualities to things individuals nourishes flocking must because them those  if now if these assumptions there “correct” consciousness to edge machine’s calculations it not across know forgiveness (although not large one)  because  these assumptions ghosts built on immortal categorizations  tombstones on unreliable frameworks frazzled intact in the first place  hence  others reduce the specific  irreducible multitude this arranged then exist living each mind  these generalizations many rules used draw identify  shape  questionings control them of us—to dangerous daily from GPT-J6B
 …
-**What are the codes for loss prevention?** Put it in the black box, keep it there forever.
-Don't know it or use it and it won't get hurt.

-**"how we evade ownership/equilibrium is precisely in that refusal to prevent loss we call sharing, rubbing, empathy, hapticality: the undercommon love of flesh, our essential omnicentric or anacentric eccentricity.
-Everything, in the wake of such disordering, is loss prevention."**
+---
+*What are the codes for loss prevention?*

 I am always rubbing the skin to remove the skin.
-But you can also take rubbings of surfaces to remember them.
-When you press or rub one thing against another thing, whichever thing is harder transfers its texture, its pattern, as an impression in the softer thing, only where they touch.
-And in return, the softer thing transfers its particles to whichever thing is harder.
+I also take rubbings of surfaces to remember them.
+When you press or rub one thing against another thing, whichever thing is harder transfers its texture, making an impression in the softer thing.
+A pattern appears only where they touch.
+And in return, the softer thing transfers its particles, marking the harder thing back.
 This is a form of relief.

+The residual is what's left.
+[Soap scum, memory, me.]
+Call it excess instead of error.
+Between a prediction (an expected result) and a prediction (a model's output) is error.
+[The amount of error can be reduced by attending to loss.]
+Error is measured by various functions for loss.
+These loss functions tell you how wrong you are, how far away your guess.
+Loss functions as an instructive, if you let it.
+"Each time my heart is broken it makes me feel more adventurous," says Frank O'Hara.
+And I am still practicing until this is true.
+What can be generated with/in this residual?
+In a "refusal to prevent loss"?

+>"how we evade ownership/equilibrium is precisely in that refusal to prevent loss we call sharing, rubbing, empathy, hapticality: the undercommon love of flesh, our essential omnicentric or anacentric eccentricity.
+Everything, in the wake of such disordering, is loss prevention."

+All of it goes in the black box [and comes out again].
+[Put it in the black box, keep it there.
+Don't know it or use it and it won't get hurt.]

+My father keeps everything so that he never loses anything.
+He never uses anything so that it never breaks.
+He says, 'Don't own anything, then you won't have to move it.'
+He means, 'Don't love anything more than it loves you.'
+His exact words are "The person who cares more loses."
+This is how I learned the codes for loss prevention.
+I learned them early and they stuck.
+I learned they did not work.
+I heard, "Do as I say, not as I do."

+It is black box living, refusing to know in any way that might know you back.
+[It is the difference between holding and touching. /[Reciprocality, reciprocity, recursivity] is the difference between holding and touching.]

+It is black box living.
+To deal only with inputs and outputs, refusing to know any innards, refusing to know in any way that might know you back.
+To know intimately, speaking nearby, being with ("sharing, rubbing [...] undercommon love of flesh") is to release

 >(gpt-j 6b) on a surface (skin) would create color when the colors of the skin is a reflection of the colors on the image, in other words, the color transfers from surface to surface, not where they make contact and don’t, but where there is relief, which could be the image. this is more of a form of relief than a transfer. in a sense, it is not actually rubbing the skin as you see, it is getting the image to make contact with the surface